 trimethoprim-sulphamethoxazole (also known as co-trimoxazole), (an antibiotic used

-to treat PCP - Pneumocystis carinii pneumonia or toxoplasmosis).
+to treat Pneumocystis jiroveci pneumonia (often referred to as PCP) or toxoplasmosis).

 Tell your doctor or pharmacist if you are taking any of these.

 If you are taking methadone, your doctor may need to adjust your methadone dose, as

 abacavir increases the rate at which methadone leaves your body.
 This is unlikely